 Of course, that’s nonsense.
-You know your title is important.
-For some, it’s a touchstone for the subject matter and becomes incredibly personal.
+You know your book title is important.
+For some, it’s a touchstone for the subject and becomes personal.
 For others, it’s a marketing tool, designed to grab the attention of your readers.

-However you look at your book title, you know it’s important.
+However you look at your book title, you know creating a great book title is important.

 Why Does Your Book Title Matter?

-Your book title is the very first thing all of your readers will see.
-As many great writers have said before, the opening line of your book has to hook the reader.
+Your book title is the very first thing your readers will see.
+As many skilled writers have said before, the opening line of your book has to hook the reader.
 Well, it’s arguable that the title is even more important.
-That opening line might be the difference between someone loving your book and not finishing it, but the title can decide whether they even buy it or not!
+That opening line might be the difference between someone loving your book and not finishing it, but the title can decide whether they even buy it!